johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 map.
 One attractive feature of a map on your phone is that the GPS can show you where you are on the map.

-The Ordnance Survey offers maps on Android or iPhone via their OS Maps app.
+The Ordnance Survey offers access t their maps on Android or iPhone via their OS Maps app.
 My most recent holiday in the UK was in 2019 before this app was released so I used other electronic aids,